lerenn/blog/content/posts/homelab-introduction/index.md

 ---
-title: "Building a Kubernetes Homelab: A Long Journey"
+title: "K8s Homelab: A Long Journey"
 date: 2025-09-20T10:00:00+01:00
 description: "Journey from a single gaming PC with VMs to a proper Kubernetes homelab with VLAN-segmented network infrastructure using OpenWRT and managed switches"
 tags: ["homelab", "kubernetes", "networking", "vlan", "openwrt", "ansible", "infrastructure"]